Sunday, February 03, 2013

 Here is the gist of the story, as I see it:

 A young woman, Diane Selwyn or Betty (Naomi Watts) has come to Los Angeles to be a Hollywood actress.
 She stays in a house belonging to her aunt; we do not see this dwelling till later in the movie; the place at the start is in her fantasy, I suggest.
-A mysterious woman named Camilla Rhodes or Rita (Laura Elena Hurring) is involved in a car accident; she loses her memory and finds refuge and consolation with Diane/Betty; they become lovers; but Camilla/Rita leaves her for a young film director (Justin Theroux); Diane hires an assassin.
+A mysterious woman named Camilla Rhodes or Rita (Laura Elena Hurring) is involved in a car accident; she loses her memory and finds refuge and consolation with Diane/Betty; they become lovers; but Camilla/Rita leaves her for a young film director (Justin Theroux); Diane hires an assassin to kill Camilla.

 The purse with the wads of notes is the one Diane Selwyn (Betty) gives the murderer to kill Camilla Rhodes (Rita); and the blue key to the box of dark secrets is the blue key that the murderer leaves to show the deed is done; this key is on the low table in her home when Diane answers the door to the woman who had come to collect her belongings.